Welcome to The Nest Nature School opening in Fall of 2021!

 How can I enroll?

 We are excited to welcome you to the Nest!
-Please fill out the Interest Form by clicking the “JOIN WAITLIST” button above and we will send you information for next steps.
-Enrollment will open in January for current and returning students.
-Open enrollment for prospective students on the waitlist will begin in February.
-Administrative staff will contact waitlisted families to offer available spots.
+Please fill out the Interest Form by clicking the “LEARN MORE OR ENROLL” button above and we will send you information for next steps to enroll.
+Our Director of Administration will contact you to discuss tour opportunities and the full enrollment process.
 We look forward to hearing from you!

 How can I add my child to the waitlist?

-To get more information or to join our Waitlist please complete the Interest Form at the JOIN WAITLIST link located at the top of this page.
+To get more information or to join our Waitlist please complete the Interest Form at the LEARN MORE AND ENROLL link located at the top of this page.
 Our staff will be in touch to follow up with more details.

 How will I know if my child is ready to attend?